status-im/pluto/README.md

 Documentation website is maintained using [docusaurus](https://docusaurus.io).
 The layout logic can be found in `website` while the content is kept in `docs`.

-To hack on the documentation, run `npm run start`.
+To hack on the documentation, run `npm run start` in `website` folder.

 ### IPFS